andfaulkner/env-var-helpers/README.md

 true if process.env.LOG_LEVEL is set to 'silly'

 ## isVerbose
-true if process.env.LOG_LEVEL is set to 'verbose'
+true if process.env.LOG_LEVEL is set to 'verbose' or 'silly'.

+## isDebug
+true if process.env.LOG_LEVEL is set to 'verbose', 'silly', or 'debug'.

 ## isTestMode
 Is true if process.env.TEST_MODE was set to true.

+## isIeCompatMode
+Is true if process.env.IE_COMPAT was set to true.

 Environment variables handled
 =============================